Speaker Topics

 —Allie

 “I had the privilege of attending Dr. Osborn's insightful and enlightening presentation on the medical suppression of incest.
-Her ability to address an uncomfortable subject with sensitivity and sensibility, offering a clear, accessible, and eye-opening look at an issue that can no longer be ignored or shrouded in silence at the expense of women and girls.
-Her crucial message stays with attendees long after her presentation has ended.”
+She has an impressive ability to address an uncomfortable subject with sensitivity and sensibility, offering a clear, accessible, and eye-opening look at an issue that can no longer be ignored or shrouded in silence.”

 —Elizabeth